KernelIntrinsics.jl

 Cross-Architecture Support

 The macro-based API is designed with portability in mind.
-Future releases may extend support to additional GPU backends (Intel oneAPI, Apple Metal).
-Contributions to enable further cross-platform support are welcome.
+Future releases may extend support to additional GPU backends (Intel oneAPI).
+Contributions are welcome.

 Installation